ssc-spc-cloud-nuage/eslz-template/README.md

-# ESLZ (Enterprise Scale Landing Zone)
+# ESblueprint_fundations (Enterprise Scale Landing Zone)

 ## Note

-This blueprint is a custom implementation of the project found here: https://github.com/Azure/caf-terraform-landingzones
+This blueprint is a custom implementation of the blueprint_project found here: https://github.com/Azure/caf-terraform-landingzones

-It follows the SSC Naming Convention documentation found in: <enter link to document>
+It follows the SSC Naming Convention documentation found in: -enter link to document-

 ## Prerequisites